dotnet/docfx/README.md

 ### Branch and Release

 The `main` branch is the default branch for pull requests and most other development activities.
-We occationally use `feature/*` branches for epic feature development.
+We occasionally use `feature/*` branches for epic feature development.

 Releases are based on a stable `main` branch commit using [GitHub Releases](https://github.com/dotnet/docfx/releases).
 Use of [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.